 Welcome to the Galesburg-Augusta Primary School.
 We are delighted to have you here as we work together to build a foundation for each child to succeed.
 We will provide a safe, caring, and stimulating learning environment.

 The administration, instructional staff, and support staff believe that students are more successful when parents/guardians are informed about school activities, expectations and rules.
-This handbook was developed to answer questions about G-A Primary School.
+This handbook was developed to answer questions about the G-A Primary School.
 It is designed to reflect the school policies established by the G-A Community Schools’ Board of Education.
 It will answer questions you might have regarding procedures and policies at our school.
 However, no attempt has been made to include everything; various situations will arise from time to time that will be addressed on an individual basis.

 We wish to work cooperatively to ensure that the education of all students will be meaningful and successful.
 Should you have any questions or concerns, please contact the school at 484-2040.